rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 `scan`
 ------

-Although `foldLeft` might be useful in some cases of streams, it is also quite riskfull to use this operator!
-If an `Observable` produces infinitly many elements or never completes, the `foldLeft` will not emit any values.
+Although `foldLeft` might be useful in some cases of streams, it is also quite risky to use this operator!
+If an `Observable` produces infinitely many elements or never completes, the `foldLeft` will not emit any values.
 An alternative operator that is most often used as an accumulator is [`scan`].
 This operator is similar to `foldLeft` in that it accumulates the values of its `Observable`, but different in that it emits all intermediate results as well.
 In other words, it does not wait for an `onCompleted` event to emit the accumulated value, but rather accumulates the value and emit this value immediately.

 [`scan`]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@scan[R](initialValue:R)(accumulator:(R,T)=>R):rx.lang.scala.Observable[R])